GGORG0/mxtransform/README.md

 # MXTransform

-MXTransform is a Rust program for doing matrix transformations on images.
+MXTransform is a Rust program for doing [matrix transformations](https://en.wikipedia.org/wiki/Transformation_matrix) on images.

+See some example transformations [here](https://en.wikipedia.org/wiki/Transformation_matrix#Examples_in_2_dimensions).
+2D transformations are supported, which means you have to provide a 2x2 matrix.

 ## Usage